alb423/FFmpegRadioPlayer/README.md

-FFmpegAudioPlayer
+FFmpegRadioPlayer
 =================

-A demo program to decode audio by FFmpeg and play by Apple Audio Queue Service.
+A demo program to play radio program by MMS protocol of FFMPEG library.
-Audio format supported: pcm, wav, aac, wma
-Protocol supproted: rtsp, mms